Campus Traditions: What Makes Us Montana

 Share Kindness Day

-While you don’t have to wait until May to do something kind, we devote a specific day toward giving maximum gratitude.
+While you don’t have to wait until May to do something kind, we devote a specific day to giving maximum gratitude.
 Whether that’s kindness to strangers, friends or yourself, several campus activities throughout the day encourage compassion and thoughtfulness.